DigitalIntel/DigitalLife/README.md

-consciousness 2.0 Awesome real world applications  !
+consciousness 2.0 with awesome real world applications  !
 Towards the *Digital Age*

 This is a openSource, A digital entity